Team-Fuho/resourcepack/readme.md

 - [ ] Props

 ## How does it work?
-This repo, can be cloned directly into `.minecraft/resourcepack` with fully functional features.
-However, you need to setup first
+This repo, can be cloned directly into `.minecraft/resourcepack` with fully functional features, still, you need some extra setup.

-Simple, just `pnpm i` (`npm install` is ok but break the git).(2) Then `node decals` to generate decal file.
-Reload the game.
-Add more decals, define into `decals.txt`, repeat step (2)
+To preview ingame, or through explorer, you likely don't have to install any dependencies.
+Simply have NodeJS installed and run the `decals.bat`. **`F3` + `T`** to reload anything in game.

 ### 1. Decals
 - First, add pictures into `decals/`, guides and schema written in `decals.txt`.